 - To prolong the time in between baths, use a waterless shampoo.

-Shop & Support Small Business Options:
+Shop & Support Small Business Options

-- Tiny Slicker Brush: This brush may be small, but it great for dogs of all sizes.
+- Tiny Slicker Brush: This brush may be small, but it is great for dogs of all sizes.
 It is effective in getting to small, intricate, and less accessible areas such as the face or armpit.

-- Dry Me Towel: A thick, double sided towel designed specifically to help your dog dry off effectively and efficiently.
+- Dry Me Towel: A thick, double-sided towel designed specifically to help your dog dry off effectively and efficiently.
 Spend less time drying and more time playing!

-- Brush Me Plus Conditioner & Detangler: A spray on mist rich with vitamins formulated to moisturize, condition, regenerate and maintain a healthy coat.
+- Brush Me Plus Conditioner & Detangler: A spray-on mist rich with vitamins formulated to moisturize, condition, regenerate, and maintain a healthy coat.

 Remember, grooming is an activity that can be scary for some dogs, and like any other process, can take some adjustment time.
 Be sure to work in short intervals in the beginning, and take breaks in between.
 And of course, use lots of praise and rewards!